Note the University of Hartford will be closed for the following breaks:

 - WES All international transcripts must be evaluated by WES on a Basic course-by-course basis.

 - TOEFL , PTE or IELTS For students who are not native speakers of the English Language

 - Average TOEFL scores for students range from a minimum of 80 (Internet Based Total), and 550 (Paper Based Total).
 The minimum score for the PTE is a 58.
 IELTS minimum score for graduate studies is 6.5.
 Please contact the graduate program director for specific score requirements in your program.

-Once accepted, international students must submit their $300 deposit prior to an I-20 being issued.
+Once accepted, international students must submit their $300 or $500 deposit prior to an I-20 being issued.
 The deposit is a prepayment of tuition and will be applied to the student's future tuition bill.
 If a student's visa is denied, a refund request can be emailed to GradStudy@hartford.edu .

 Immunization Record Required prior to registering for classes.